How to cause rain and thunderstorms. Conspiracies to control weather phenomena. To stop the rain and bad weather

 And watered the green shoots!

-If several girls participate in the ceremony, then a small mystery can be performed.
-Helpers should decorate their bodies with fresh leaves and branches and turn to the shaman:
+If several girls participate in the ritual, then a small mystery can be held.
+Helpers should decorate their bodies fresh leaves and branches and turn to the shaman:

 Mother Goddess!